allisonburtch/consultancy/index.md

 You’re highly driven and chasing after a brilliant idea.
 But making that brilliant idea into a reality is the next step, espectially in such a competitive environment. **How do you align your vision to change the world with your product?**

 ### What I offer:
- - Interviewing yourself and your team to guage alignment
+ - Interviewing yourself and your team to gauge alignment
+ - Honest feedback about the state of your company
  - Conducting research to predict possible futures
  - Presentation with tangible steps to move you more toward mission alignment